 Chaining only occurs down the chain, from master to derivative, not up the chain.
 When a user edits a derivative course, the changes in the derivative course persist and will not affect the master (or chain up to its master.)

 However, some changes made to the master will affect the derivative courses (or chain down to the derivatives).
 For example, a derivative course was copied from a master course.
-A user edits a test question to help the students in his or her class better understand the content.
+A user edits a test question to help the students better understand the content.
 When that test question is changed in the master, the changes will not chain down to the derivative.
 However, other changes made to the master will chain down to the derivative.
 For more detailed information on course chaining, please visit Master and Derivative Courses.

 The following examples illustrate some of the complexities of chaining: